 - Signal the Driver: Always signal the driver by waving to them before stepping in front of the bus.

 - Don’t Run After our Vehicles: Don’t run after a bus or A-train.
-If you miss your ride, use our Transit Tracker system to find the next closest vehicle.
+If you miss your ride, use the Transit mobile app to find the next closest vehicle.